Reserve the NVIDIA GH200 Grace Hopper™ Superchip at Vultr today.

 yum install certbot certbot certonly

-The traditional PKI is rather inconvenient to use, so we'll be using the
+The traditional PKI is rather inconvenient to use, so you will use the

 easyrsa utility from the OpenVPN project.
 Install git on your working machine and clone the repository: